fsucs/homework-1-nick_johnson/README.md

 Getting Started
 ===============

-Simple program that parses a string and returns the number of occurences of the most frequent character.
+Simple program that parses a string entered by the user and returns the number of occurences of the most frequent character.

 Documentation
 =============

-No documentation for now.
+To run, use "make" or "make all", then ./bin/main.exe from main folder.